Browse

 Ref_Source

 The reference code for the citation of the named object.
-The file https://quasars.org/MORX-references.txt lists all of the numerical reference codes given in this table in sequence.
-Each row in this file has 2 columns, the first being the citation number as it appears in the table and the second being the citation, i.e., the bibcode and authors list, and sometimes a brief description or website URL.
-These numerical reference codes are consistent with those used in the Half Million Quasars catalog (HMQ: 2015, CDS Cat.
-VII/273).
-The alphanumerical reference codes are the same as those used in the Million Quasars catalog (MILLIQUAS).
+The file https://quasars.org/MORX-references.txt lists all of the reference codes given in this table.
+Each row in this file has 4 columns, the first being the citation number as it appears in the table and the fourth being the citation, i.e., the bibcode and authors list, and sometimes a brief description or website URL.
+The second and third columns contain the counts of the times the reference was used for the object name and for the redshift, respectively.

 Ref_Redshift

 The reference code for the cited redshift of the object.
-The file https://quasars.org/MORX-references.txt lists all of the numerical reference codes given in this table in sequence.
-Each row in this file has 2 columns, the first being the citation number as it appears in the table and the second being the citation, i.e., the bibcode and authors list, and sometimes a brief description or website URL.
-These numerical reference codes are consistent with those used in the Half Million Quasars catalog (HMQ: 2015, CDS Cat.
-VII/273).
-The alphanumerical reference codes are the same as those used in the Million Quasars catalog (MILLIQUAS).
+The file https://quasars.org/MORX-references.txt lists all of the reference codes given in this table.
+Each row in this file has 4 columns, the first being the citation number as it appears in the table and the fourth being the citation, i.e., the bibcode and authors list, and sometimes a brief description or website URL.
+The second and third columns contain the counts of the times the reference was used for the object name and for the redshift, respectively.

 Radio_Xray_Likelihood